witviggy/presentation-ai-clone/README.md

 Built with ❤️ by the ALLWEONE™ team

-For any questions or support, please open an issue on GitHub or contact us at developer@allweone.com
+For any questions or support, please open an issue on GitHub or contact us at Discord https://discord.gg/232cdU5Z